DVS-Lab/night-owls/code/README.md

 - **Software dependencies:** scripts assume availability of **FSL**, **AFNI** (for `3dBlurToFWHM`, `3dFWHMx`), **ANTs** (for `antsApplyTransforms`), and container runtimes (**Singularity/Apptainer**).
 Python scripts typically require `numpy`, `pandas`, `nibabel`, `matplotlib`, and (for similarity) `pyrelimri`.
 - **Run location matters:** many scripts infer the project root as the parent of `code/`.
 Run them from `code/` unless the script explicitly states otherwise.

-If you want this README to double as a “how-to”, a good next step is to add one short section per pipeline stage with the *exact command you currently use* on your system (local vs HPC), since those details are the pieces that vary most across labs and clusters.